DTLaboratory/dtlaboratory.github.io/index.md

 Context and Scope
 -------

-The DT Lab system is operated as a utility and service.
+The DTLab system is operated as a utility and service.

-In its initial releases, DT Lab can support DTs for sources that emit telemetry in JSON format.
+In its initial releases, DTLab can support DTs for sources that emit telemetry in JSON format.
 Other data formats will be added as they are requested.

-External automation can interact with the DTs via the DT Lab HTTP API.
-An external system will be able to register a webhook with a DT Lab cluster and listen for all assessments calculated by all DTs as each DT state advances.
+External automation can interact with the DTs via the DTLab HTTP API.
+An external system will be able to register a webhook with a DTLab cluster and listen for all assessments calculated by all DTs as each DT state advances.

-DT Lab may be operated by an organization for its own purposes or by a service provider for its customers - perhaps as a SAAS.
+DTLab may be operated by an organization for its own purposes or by a service provider for its customers - perhaps as a SAAS.

 If operated as a SAAS, the operator would need to provide a front-end to its customers that supported multi-tenancy.
-No changes to the DT Lab base code would be required to support multi-tenancy but the API calls to operate the system on behalf of the SAAS users should be sharded across clusters with tenant ID enforced in the sharding.
+No changes to the DTLab base code would be required to support multi-tenancy but the API calls to operate the system on behalf of the SAAS users should be sharded across clusters with tenant ID enforced in the sharding.

 Solution Strategy
 -------

-The DT Lab implementation values actor programming, asynchronous messaging, and persistence via event sourcing.
+The DTLab implementation values actor programming, asynchronous messaging, and persistence via event sourcing.

 The system is developed with modern cloud infrastructure-as-code tools and